 In TEXT MODE, sometimes the display requires additional text to be displayed.
 When the < / > indicator is active, press TEXT and then press SEEK/TRACK to view the additional display text.

 8. AUX: Press AUX to access LINE (auxiliary audio mode).
-For location and further information mode.
-If a disc is already loaded
+For location and further information on auxiliary audio mode, refer to Auxiliary input jack later in this chapter.